bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-09-20-newsletter.md

   The method used differs from the aut-ct method described in [Newsletter #303][news303 aut-ct], and some of the discussion focused on clarifying the differences.
-Additional research is needed, with Halseth describing several open problems.
+Additional research is needed, with Halseth describing several open problems. {% assign timestamp="1:47" %}

 - **LN offline payments:** Andy Schroder [posted][schroder lnoff] to Delving Bitcoin to sketch a communication process an LN wallet could